How to Start a Blog in 2018 (Beginner Friendly With Images and Video)

 I also wanted to create the sort of article that I wish was available to me when I started out.
 What I have shared here, is the sort of information that was packaged into expensive courses back when ‘blogging’ was just becoming the ‘thing’.

+Blogging isn’t new.
 Blogger.com launched in 1999 and WordPress launched in 2003, blogging has certainly stood the test of time and proven that it isn’t a passing trend.
-Today, blogging is still very popular, nearly 20 years in Internet years is a very long time indeed.
+Today, blogging is still very popular, the fact it is still popular almost 20 years after it started is testimant to this; 20 years in internet years is a very long time indeed.

 The barriers to getting online are vanishing, and 2018 sees inspiring bloggers being able to gain access to some of the best products and services available.
 Not only will these products help you to easily get started online with your very own blog, they have become very affordable and within reach of budget constrained start-ups and freelancers.